MicrosoftDocs/learn/learn-pr/github/introduction-to-github-visual-studio-code/includes/5-exercise-publish.md

 ## Step 2: Publish to GitHub

-1. Open the Source Control Management (SCM) view by selecting the SCM icon on the activity bar.
+1. Open the Source Control Management (SCM) view by selecting the SCM icon on the Activity Bar.

 1. Select the **Publish to GitHub** button.